Efficient congruencing in ellipsephic sets: the general case: Introduction

 We recall the details of the key additive property that we require of our digit set.
 For an integer $t\geq 2$, we refer to $A\subset\mathbb{N}_0$ as an $E_t^*$-set if (\ref{keyAP}) holds for all $\epsilon>0$.
 As mentioned in \cite{ellipsephic2}, we can view such sets as a generalisation of Sidon sets, in which the number of representations of an integer as the sum of a fixed number of elements of our set is bounded by a constant.

 Landau proved in \cite{Landau1912} that the set of squares is an $E_2^*$-set, and Hardy and Littlewood conjectured in \cite[Hypothesis K]{PNVI} that for all $k\geq 2$, the set of $k$th powers should be an $E_k^*$-set.
 However, in \cite{mahlerHypK} Mahler proved that this conjecture is false for the set of cubes, and it remains open to date for $k\geq 4$.
 Nevertheless, in \cite{Vurandom}, Vu used a probabilistic argument to demonstrate that for any $k\geq 2$, there exists a subset $S_k$ of the set of $k$th powers and an integer $t_k$ such that $S_k$ is an $E_{t_k}^*$-set, thus proving the existence of infinitely many sets of the form we are interested in.
+The explicit determination of further sets of this form would be of great interest.